CaseyHaralson/slipn/README.md

 ## Usage

 An example of the following steps put together can be found [here.](https://github.com/CaseyHaralson/slipn/blob/master/demo.html)
+The easiest way to start using Slipn is to download the library and then open the demo.html file.
+You can then edit the demo file in your favorite editor to change the slides and styles.

 Note: Slipn requires jQuery so that library will need to be [downloaded](https://jquery.com/download/) or [linked to from a CDN](https://jquery.com/download/#using-jquery-with-a-cdn).